snakeleon/YouCompleteMe-x64/README.md

 `libclang` can be enabled also with `--all` or `--clang-completer`.
-As with `clangd`, YCM will try and download a version of `libclang` that is suitable for your environemnt, but again if your environemnt can't be supported, you can build or acquire `libclang` for yourself and specify it when building, as:
+As with `clangd`, YCM will try and download a version of `libclang` that is suitable for your environment, but again if your environment can't be supported, you can build or acquire `libclang` for yourself and specify it when building, as:

 ```